 Flaxseed oil contains no fiber.
 After processing the seeds, only the oil is left.
 However, the oil is very useful as an intestinal lubricant.
-Consuming this type of oil is different from taking mineral oil, as mineral oil depletes fat soluble vitamins A,D, E, and K. Flaxseed oil does not, so here is how it can help you get rid of your constipation:
+Consuming this type of oil is different from taking mineral oil, as mineral oil depletes fat soluble vitamins A,D, E, and K. Flaxseed oil does not, so here is how this constipation remedy can help you to get rid of your constipation:

 Why This Helps:

 The colon?s job is to absorb water from fecal material, and send it back into the body.
 If the colon moves slowly, then the stool will be hard and dry.
 If the colon is moving rapidly, then the stool will be wet and loose.
 Ideally the colon should be moving at a moderate pace, so that stools are easy to move through the body, but don?t dehydrate the body.

 When flaxseed oil is added to your diet, stools stay lubricated and pass through the colon more easily.
 In addition, the high omega-3 fatty acid content of flaxseed oil acts as an anti-inflammatory for the whole gastrointestinal tract.

 This site has a lot of information about bowel issues and how to get rid of constipation quickly and easily.
 I know that all of this information may seem a bit overwhelming, but if you take the first steps to change, then you could change your life forever.

 In order to cure constipation for good, your bowels need to work and move naturally.
 In other words, the body needs to work on its own and without the help of any kind of laxatives, herbal or drugstore.